Azure AD

 Prerequisite – Windows Azure Active Directory Module

 Using the ‘get-msoluser -all’ command, you can find all your users in Office 365/Azure AD.
-Getting the results of which users are cloud only based, or synced via an on-premise LDAP such as Active Directory may not be easy at first glance.
+Getting the results of which users are cloud only based, or synced via an on-premises LDAP such as Active Directory may not be easy at first glance.

 If you expand out all the details possible from a user, the fields are as follows: